-Each school has a SLT that is made up of: Head Teacher, Deputy Head, Assistant Head Teachers and others as relevant including a School Business Manager or similar.
+Each school has a Senior Leadership Team (SLT) that is made up of: Head Teacher, Deputy Head, Assistant Head Teachers, a School Business Manager and others as relevant.
 Each member of SLT attends the relevant meetings of the corresponding Local Governing Body in areas where they hold a key responsibility to enable effective monitoring.
+Day to day management of each school is undertaken by the Head Teacher, supported by the relevant Senior Leadership Team.

 All committees and Local Governing Bodies are formally constituted with terms of reference and comprise appropriately qualified and experienced members.
 Trustees delegate specific responsibilities to committees including Local Governing Bodies, the activities of which are reported to and discussed at full board meetings.